Session Handling in Lucee

 When enabled:

-• A session created for Client A cannot easily be used by Client B
+• Session from Client A can't easily be used by Client B

 Best Practices